Ginny Estupinian PhD, ABPP

 What makes anxiety about the news different from general anxiety?

 News anxiety has a specific trigger: information about threatening events beyond your immediate control, but it creates similar physiological responses to other anxiety triggers.
-The uniqu challeng is that staying informed is often necessary for professionals, so you can’t simply eliminate the trigger.
+The unique challenge is that staying informed is often necessary for professionals, so you can’t simply eliminate the trigger.
 Instead, ou need t develop sustainable strategies for consuming information that serve your well-being while maintaining necessary awareness.
 Anxiety i self can e useful, nudging you to ask “Am I in danger?
 Is there omething should do about it?” and take action when possible.